hathix/tweet-party-classifier/writeup.md

 The expected/average value of EE[i,d] is 0, so finding the average EE[i,d] for all lawmakers *i* and bills *d* is an informative measure of the error in the model.

 ## Next Steps
+Figure out how exactly we're getting the data from Quorum Analytics

 Figure out languages, tools, frameworks